ateeqdev/web3_of_the_day/README.md

 Journal of my learning progress in blockchain

+#### April 19, 2022 (Day 107): Solidity: NFT Collection dApp (Day 11)

+Fixed some issues in the contract & front-end.
+Everything is working fine now.

 #### April 19, 2022 (Day 106): Solidity: NFT Collection dApp (Day 10)

 Facing some front-end related issues.
 Error: Objects are not valid as a React child